elematic/heximal/packages/templates/README.md

 ## Overview

-Stampino uses HTML [`<template>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) tags to define templates, [lit-html](https://lit.dev/docs/libraries/standalone-templates/) for the underlying template rendering, and [jexpr](https://www.npmjs.com/package/jexpr) for binding expressions.
+Heximal Templates use HTML [`<template>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) tags to define templates, [lit-html](https://lit.dev/docs/libraries/standalone-templates/) for the underlying template rendering, and [Heximal Expressions](https://www.npmjs.com/package/jexpr) for binding expressions.

-Stampino is based on the idea that a template defines a function from data to DOM, so it transforms `<template>` elements into lit-html render functions.
+Heximal Templates is based on the idea that a template defines a function from data to DOM, so it transforms `<template>` elements into lit-html render functions.
 Control flow, template composition, and extensibility are built on top of function composition.

 This approach leads to a low-cost for features like conditionals and repeating, which are just `<template>`s themselves: